wbjang/nvist_official/README.md

-## NViST : In the Wild New View Synthesis from a Single Image using Transformers
+## NViST : In the Wild New View Synthesis from a Single Image with Transformers

 CVPR 2024